-I am a professional counselor, licensed by the State of Maryland, and I practice psychotherapy with older adolescents and adults.
+I am a professional counselor, licensed by the State of Maryland, and I practice psychotherapy with young adults and adults.
 I work with both individuals and couples and I bring a broad range of experience.

 For ten years, I provided counseling, as well as spiritual and emotional support, to patients and their loved ones as a chaplain in palliative and hospice care.
 Being with people in the context of loss can highlight what truly matters: often, it's our relationships, what we make of our lives, and what helps us make sense of the world.

 I've worked with people of widely varying socioeconomic circumstances and diverse racial, ethnic, and cultural backgrounds; people who are LGBTQ and straight, male and female, coupled and single, old and young and in the middle.
 Prior to my work as a chaplain, I was an associate pastor for six years.